lefyzee/Homelab-Series/docs/week01/guide.md

 ## Part 1 - What is Virtualization?
-Virtualization allows one phtsical computer to run multiple isolated operating systems at the same time.
+Virtualization allows one physical computer to run multiple isolated operating systems at the same time.
 Each virtual machine (VM) behaves like a real computer with its own CPU, memory, disk, and network interface.

 Key Benefits:
 - Safe testing environment